11 amazing things you probably never knew about sumo wrestling

 Sumo is a fascinating sport with an uncertain future, as the harsh lifestyle makes it more and more difficult to attract new recruits.
 I would urge anyone visiting Japan to go to see some if they can.
 It’s difficult to procure tickets to see sumo tournaments from outside Japan – but if you want to see the action for yourself, we can arrange your tickets for you.
 All you need to do is ask!

-Eager to start planning a trip to Japan?
+Eager to start planning your dream Japan holiday?
 Drop our Japan travel experts a line and tell us about your ideas.

 Like this post?
 Help us by sharing it!